Adam2Marsh/giantbomb_downloader/readme.md

 I present Giantbomb Downloader:
 ![Giantbomb Look](github_images/FrontPage.png)

+It's not perfect, and looks a little ugly currently but works.
+Thought I'd put out there first to see if anyone else might find useful.
+I've still got a few things on my trello board I'd like to add, and if alot of people find it useful maybe I'll spend some more time it.

 ## Features
 * Checks for New Giantbomb Videos every Hour
 * Download videos onto your Pi, ready to download from Pi saving you time